-- You must configure outbound traffic for CDP resources.
+You must configure outbound traffic for CDP resources.

-- The workload clusters containing CCM (Knox, master, or CM for Classic Cluster) must be able to reach the Network Load Balancers (NLBs).
+The workload clusters containing CCM (Knox, master, or CM for Classic Cluster) must be able to reach the Network Load Balancers (NLBs).

-- Currently you can use ports 6000-6049 to connect to the NLBs.
+You can use port 443 to connect to the NLBs.

 Create your security groups as described in Network security groups.